shaylanmasson/shaylanmasson.github.io/_posts/2019-11-09-now-we-have-a-featured-image.md

   fancy equipment or spaces such as a Creativity Hub or Maker Space.
-I believed right from the start of this project that if we designed based on what the users wanted we could create a space where students, and the public could come and be creative with the equipment provided, something I never had access to.
+I believed right from the start of this project that if we designed based on what the users wanted we could create a space where students, and the public could come and be creative with the equipment provided, something I never had easy access to.
 tags: featured image
 ---
 In our Design Thinking course, as a group, we worked with our clients to create a fun, inclusive, and safe place for Laurier and the Brantford community to come together and be creative.